Award in Fundamental IT Skills at the Workplace

 Learning Outcome 1: Outcome Type – Skill

-Express him/herself appropriately using word processing software packages.
+Express himself /herself appropriately using word processing software packages.
 Communicate effectively and efficiently by sending and receiving emails.
 Retrieve information by accessing the internet.
 Communicate problems regarding hardware and software operations with superiors and qualified IT technicians.

 Learning Outcome 2: Outcome Type - Knowledge

 Transfer the acquired knowledge and skills to new environments.
-Develop the appropriate predispositions on the potential of IT at the workplace.
+Develop the appropriate predispositions for the potential of IT at the workplace.

 Assessment: